Lori Vallow's brother recalls talk with sister: 'I knew right then and there that the kids were dead'

 "I thought, 'If they're good, Lori, you tell me where these kids are,'" he added.
 "If she says, 'Well, I'm not going to tell you where the kids are,' that means the kids aren't alive.
 I knew right then and there that the kids were dead."

-Vallow was arrested in January 2020 in Hawaii after she failed to produce the children – who were reported missing months prior -- at the request of Idaho child welfare workers.
+Vallow was arrested in January 2020 in Hawaii after she failed to present the children – who were reported missing months prior — at the request of Idaho child welfare workers.
 Their remains were discovered on Daybell's property months later.

 Daybell is also charged in connection with the death of his former wife, Tammy Daybell, who died a few weeks before he married Vallow.
-In addition, Vallow is also charged in connection with the July 2019 death of her estranged spouse, Charles Vallow.
+Vallow is also charged in connection with the July 2019 death of her estranged spouse, Charles Vallow.

-He was shot and killed by Alex Cox, who was never charged and died of natural causes.
+He was allegedly shot and killed by Alex Cox, who was never charged and died of natural causes.

 Vallow and Daybell have pleaded not guilty to the charges against them.
 The complex case took a turn after Vallow was declared by a judge to be mentally unfit to stand trial.